timescale/docs/promscale/visualize-data/apm-experience.md

    ```
 </procedure>

-You can use one of these methods to import APM dashboards:

-*  From the Grafana community the dashboards published by Promscale.
-*  From Promscale Github repository as JSON files.
-*  When installing Grafana, mount APM dashboards as a snapshot.

 ## Import APM dashboards from the Grafana community
 [Grafana community dashboards](promscale-grafana-dashboards) contain all the
 dashboards published by Promscale.